Indian court summons Alibaba, Jack Ma | The Asian Age Online, Bangladesh

-The case comes weeks after India cited security concerns in banning Alibaba's UC News, UC Browser and 57 other Chinese apps after a clash between the two countries' forces on their border.

-Following the ban, which China has criticised, India sought written answers from all affected companies, including whether they censored content or acted for any foreign government.
+Following the ban, which China has criticized, India sought written answers from all affected companies, including whether they censored content or acted for any foreign government.

 Civil Judge Sonia Sheokand of a district court in Gurugram, a satellite city of India's capital, New Delhi, has issued summons for Alibaba, Jack Ma and about a dozen individuals or company units, asking them to appear in court or through a lawyer on July 29, court documents showed.